 “The cost of purchasing and maintaining a LGD was usually fully offset by the values of stock saved within 1–3 years of the LGD becoming fully effective.
 On average, after a year of training a dog, costs were returned within a year for sheep and lambs, within 2 years for cattle and within 3 years for poultry and goats.”

-In her 2010 book, Guardian Dogs: Best Practice Manual for the use of Livestock Guardian Dogs, van Bommel notes that not only have Anatolian Shepherd dogs been used to eliminate fox predation in a flock of 20,000 free-range chickens, that the dogs significantly reduced or eliminated fox visits meant the chicken chickens were more relaxed and produced more eggs.
+In her 2010 book, Guardian Dogs: Best Practice Manual for the use of Livestock Guardian Dogs, van Bommel notes that not only did Anatolian Shepherd dogs eliminate fox predation in a flock of 20,000 free-range chickens, but by significantly reducing or eliminating fox visits, their presence resulted in more relaxed chickens that produced more eggs.

 As touched on at the start of the section, donkeys have been used to successfully deter canid predators (typically coyotes, but also foxes) from goat and sheep paddocks and, according to Jenkins’ book, their use is increasingly common in the US and Canada.
 There are several studies suggesting donkeys are broadly effective at reducing livestock predation, although their record appears more variable than for alpacas or dogs.
 Jenkins suggests this may be largely a reflection of unrealistic expectations or inappropriate training/management by livestock producers.
 Domestic geese breeds have also been used as guardian animals, although I’m not aware of any formal studies on their effectiveness.
 Furthermore, geese are can be more difficult to manage than either alpaca or dogs, sometimes being relentlessly aggressive towards people as well as predators, and foxes have been known to kill both wild and domestic varieties.
 Nonetheless, it appears certain breeds can make an effective fox deterrent.